Advert

 • an appropriate professional or technical qualification, plus three years’ relevant experience.

-Qualifications from around the world are accepted; for further guidance please see University of London’s qualifications for entrance.
+Qualifications from around the world are accepted.
 Students who do not satisfy the entrance requirements may still be admitted at the discretion of LSHTM on the basis of their academic qualifications, work experience and references.

 Fees